“Feminism taught me the difference

 The heart at the centre of the struggle

 I’m not saying it always worked.
 The camp had its own underlying power dynamics.
-I can think of times when I failed to hear or see what was right in front of me until later and perpetuated violence in various ways, and there are likely just as many times that I still don’t recognize, even later.
-This was also done to me on various unspoken axes of privilege; silencing occurs everywhere power exists.
+I can think – in retrospect, though I couldn’t have at the time – of many times when I failed to hear or see what was right in front of me until later and perpetuated violence in various ways, and there are likely just as many times that I still don’t recognize, even later.
+This was also done to me on various unspoken axes of privilege; silencing and punching down occurs everywhere power exists.
 The point isn’t that we created some magic idyll where we left power and violence at the road.
 The point was that we practiced, and worked at, becoming better, more connected, more accountable people, every day.

 Sometimes we made it, sometimes we didn’t, but the skills were available and put into practice every chance we got.
 While painting popsicle sticks or doing macramé, while feeding the ducks, while taking out the pig slop and cleaning the kitchen, while sharing a meal, while helping the kids tidy up their shoes, while running around chasing a soccer ball, there was a willingness to learn and work at being human beings capable of having conflict, or recognizing harm, and turning into it rather than running away.